Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool reads multiple files under a token budget and differentiates from sibling tools like `read` (single file) and `search`/`grep`.
-It specifies the return format (diffs for modified, full for new) and the budget behavior.
+The description clearly states that the tool reads multiple files simultaneously under a shared token budget.
+It distinguishes itself from sibling tools like 'read' (single file) and 'grep' (search), and mentions efficiency benefits for caching before search/grep.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.